-From the foregoing it will be understood that the invention during a heating operation of an automotive HVAC system.
+tion provides a system which minimizes energy consumption during a heating operation of an automotive HVAC system.
 Additionally, the method can be employed to dynamically update the heating mode selection as operating conditions change.
-Also, through the use of the method the energy efficiency of an electric vehicle is increased.
-Additionally, the invention provides an energy efficient method for controlling the passenger compartment tempera- 5 ture of an electric vehicle.
+Also, through the use of the method the 40 energy efficiency of an electric vehicle is increased.
+Additionally, the invention provides an energy efficient method for controlling the passenger compartment temperature of an electric vehicle.